 BIG projects in Virginia have involved the construction or renovation of tie-ups, utilities, fuel stations, restrooms and additional sanitary amenities such as laundry and showers.
 Wherever possible, BIG projects seek to bring marinas into compliance with the Americans with Disabilities Act.

 If you would like to apply for a Boating Infrastructure Grant, please consult the links below for information and application materials.
-Grant applications are now being accepted for FY2024.
-The application deadline is July 10th, 2023.
-Contact David Layman at (804) 864-7467 for assistance with the application process.
+Grant applications are now being accepted for FY2025.
+The application deadline is July 1st, 2024.
+Applications received after this date will not be forwarded to the next step of the application process.
+VDH Marina staff are unable to assist with writing or reviewing grant applications prior to submission this year.

 Forms